DataDog/juice-shop/README.md

 This repo is a fork of the main project with the following changes applied:

+- Datadog's Node.js tracer installed and configured by default
-- SDK integration enabling the Datadog library to track:
+- SDK integration enabling the Datadog tracer to track:
    - User logins
    - User signups
    - User activity